-The hallmark of antibody-dependent immune responses is the generation of high-affinity antibodies in the germinal center (GC)-reaction by immunoglobulin variable region gene somatic hypermutation.
-The GC-reaction is also the main source of plasma cells that help to eliminate the infection, and of memory B cells that establish life-long immunity to the pathogen through their ability to mount an effective antigen-recall response.
-However, the beneficial role of GC B cells in immunity is somewhat counterbalanced by their detrimental role in lymphomagenesis, as it was found that the majority of B-cell lymphomas originate from GC B cells or cells that have passed through the GC-reaction.
+The hallmark of antibody-dependent immune responses is the generation of high-affinity antibodies in the germinal center (GC) reaction by immunoglobulin variable region gene somatic hypermutation.
+The GC reaction generates plasma cells and memory B cells that help to eliminate the infection and establish life-long immunity to the pathogen.
+However, the beneficial role of GC B cells in immunity is somewhat counterbalanced by their detrimental role in lymphomagenesis, since most B-cell lymphomas originate from B cells that have passed through the GC reaction.

-The laboratory's research interests are focused on the elucidation of the molecular mechanisms that govern the differentiation of GC B cells into memory or plasma cells, and on the investigation as to how those mechanisms are disrupted in B-cell malignancies.
-Since genomic lesions in B cells can lead to the deregulated expression of developmentally important transcription factors - thereby disturbing the control of cellular processes such as proliferation, apoptosis or differentiation - these studies are expected to provide insights into the oncogenic transformation of mature B-cell lymphomas and leukemias.
+The laboratory's research interests are focused on the elucidation of the molecular mechanisms that govern the differentiation of GC B cells, and determining how those mechanisms are disrupted in B-cell lymphomas and leukemias.
+Since genomic lesions in B cells can lead to the deregulated expression of developmentally important transcription factors - thereby disturbing the control of cellular processes such as proliferation, apoptosis or differentiation - these studies are expected to provide insights into the oncogenic transformation of mature B-cells.

 Elucidating the mechanisms controlling the 'exit' of the germinal center reaction and the decision to become a memory or a plasma cell.

-A major question in immunology is how a mature B cell differentiates into a memory B cell or a plasma cell during the antibody-dependent immune response.
-Advances in technology have recently allowed a more precise dissection of the phenotypes of GC and post-GC B cells and the transcriptional programs that are responsible for those phenotypes.
+A major question in immunology is how a B cell differentiates into a memory B cell or a plasma cell during the T cell-dependent immune response.
 Transcription factors that are specifically expressed in GC B cell subpopulations will be studied for their potential role as molecular switches in memory versus plasma cell differentiation.
-Results from those analyses will also help to better define the phenotypes of the heterogeneous GC-derived B-cell lymphomas (non-Hodgkin and Hodgkin lymphomas) and are expected to provide insights into their pathogenesis.
+Results from those analyses may help to better define the phenotypes of the heterogeneous GC-derived B-cell lymphomas.

-Understanding the physiology of antigen-experienced (post-germinal center) B cells and its dysregulation in B-cell tumors.
+Understanding the physiology of quiescent, antigen-experienced B cells.

-This topic has gained particular attention in light of the realization that a subgroup of B-cell malignancies, most notably B-cell chronic lymphocytic leukemia (CLL), seem to originate from the oncogenic transformation of an antigen-experienced memory or marginal zone B cell instead of a GC B cell, which represents the presumed precursor of most lymphoma subtypes.
-The goal is to determine how the specific genetic alterations, epigenetic changes as well as susceptibility loci found in this subgroup of tumors affect the physiology of the antigen-experienced B cell, and whether this knowledge can be exploited for improved therapies aimed at those tumors.
+A subgroup of B-cell malignancies that include B-cell chronic lymphocytic leukemia (CLL) originate from the oncogenic transformation of quiescent, antigen-experienced B cells rather than from proliferating GC B cells.
+The goal is to determine how the specific genetic alterations, epigenetic changes and susceptibility loci found in this subgroup of tumors affect the physiology of the antigen-experienced B cell.
+This knowledge may be exploited for improved therapies aimed at those tumors.

 - Ochiai, K., Maienschein-Cline, M., Simonetti, G., Chen, J., Rosenthal, R., Brink, R., Chong, A.S., Klein, U., Dinner, A.R., Singh, H. and Sciammas, R. (2013) Transcriptional regulation of germinal center B and plasma cell fates by dynamical control of IRF4.
 Immunity 38: 918-929.